 During my four days visit, I have gathered some beautiful memories to share with you.
 In this detailed guide, I will help you to meet the some of the most favorable attractions in Warsaw.

-So, pack our bags, and let’s see what Warsaw has for us.
+So, pack our bags, and let’s see what attractions in Warsaw has for us.

 1. Unlock the Secrets of Warsaw’s Renowned Chopin Museum